Tutorial: Writing your First Commodore Component

 Now it is time to spin our second cluster, this time using K3s, itself managed using K3d.
 Again, a couple of scripts will make our life easier.

-Now we can run a script that will not only spin a new k3s cluster, but will also install Steward and register it as a cluster belonging to our tenant.
-That is, we will "synthesize" our cluster.
+Let’s run a script that will not only spin a new k3s cluster, but will also install Steward and register it as a cluster belonging to our tenant.
+That is, we will create and "synthesize" our cluster in one operation.

 The term "synthesize" means performing all the required steps so that a cluster can be managed as part of a Project Syn metacluster. |